-Since #1 isn’t an option in my book, let’s look at number two -- making the listing you get more saleable.
+Since #1 isn’t an option in my book, let’s look at number 2, making the listing you get more saleable.
 That’s certainly a legitimate choice, and it happens every day in the world of real estate.

 If you’ve been in real estate for even a few months you know, it’s easy to find sellers who think their place is the best house on the planet, and that it ought to sell for many thousands more than his neighbor’s trash heap.
 My advice is if the seller doesn’t want to face reality, move on to one that does.
 Otherwise, you’ll be spinning your wheels.

 Because ultimately, if your seller won’t listen to reason, that’s time lost from a seller who will.
 So to save time, in the long run, talk to the seller as quickly as you can to find out what hurdles you may have to jump over.

 In my role as a consultant and coach, I give a seller information sheet to the real estate professionals I work with.
 Here’s a link to get a free copy of this sheet.
 The sheet helps agents get key information about the home and the seller’s expectations.

 And here you need what’s called the walk away price, the price you have to walk away from and move on to another seller because you know there’s no way the house will fetch that price.
 You have to be able to walk away from the seller because, to me, the price is indicative of everything in real estate.
 It all comes down to price.